Mindful Eating – Enjoying Food for Nourishment and Pleasure

 Gregg shared some tips on how to engage in mindful eating.

 - Schedule meals and snacks, just like other daily tasks.
 This is a good way to set aside specific time to engage in mindful eating.

 - Have foods with a variety of flavors and textures on hand at home or work.
 Sweet, creamy yogurts; salty, crunchy cereal mix; crisp, refreshing apples; or rich, decadent dark chocolate are some great examples.
 Then you can choose a food based on what you are truly craving and not just what is convenient.

 - Take time and observe.
-Tune in to how your sense are reacting to a meal, whether it’s feeling hungry, satisfied, tired or stressed out.
+Tune in to how your senses are reacting to a meal, whether you’re feeling hungry, satisfied, tired or stressed out.

 - Don’t wait too long when you’re hungry.
 If we wait until we are overly hungry or ravenous, we end up choosing a food out of convenience and eating it very rapidly.
 Consequently, we will likely not stop eating until we are stuffed.
 When we address hunger in its beginning stages, it allows us to choose a food based on our cravings versus convenience.

 Mindful eating is a thoughtful, deliberate approach to enjoying food for both nourishment and pleasure.
 It can help us to get more satisfaction from the foods we eat.